webforj/webforj-docs/docs/routing/route-navigation.md

 Router.getCurrent().navigate(DashboardView.class);
 ```

-In this example, navigating to `DashboardView` component programmatically will cause the `DashboardView` component to be rendered
+In this example, navigating to `DashboardView` component programmatically  causes the `DashboardView` component to be rendered
 and the browser's URL to updated to `/dashboard`.

 It's also possible to navigate to the view by passing a new `Location`